How do I apply?

 Who are the professors who will be teaching the classes?

 Classes are taught by the Columbia Business School faculty.
-You can learn more about the professors who teach in the EC-Africa Program here.

 Is the work done individually or in teams?